aevivas/aws-tag-compliance-tf-deployments/README.md

 ## Checking the state file

+You check the tag compliance in the plan file by running

 ```
 python application.py -v --input_type state --input_file terraform.tfstate
 ```

 ## Checking the plan file

-First you need to generate a json output of your terraform plan.
-You can use the following commands:
+First you need to generate a json output of your terraform plan using the following commands:

 ```
 terraform plan -out terraform.plan
 terraform show -json terraform.plan | jq > terraform.plan.json
 ```

-and then run
+and then You check the tag compliance in the plan file by running

 ```
 python application.py -v --input_type state --input_file terraform.plan.json
 ```

+The script will output which resources are not in compliance with your tag policies.

 For more information about other arguments, invoke the script `python application.py --help`.

+# Trying the script

+The *terraform* contains a configuration file you can use to generate a plan and a state files.
+Navigate to the folder *terraform* and run the script *./terraform.sh*.
+This script will create a plan, apply, and then destroy the resources; additionally, it will copy the plan and state files to the *examples* folder.

 ## Checking tag compliance in the plan file

-You can try the script with content of the examples folder.

-By running
+Run the script as shown below to check tag compliance of the just-created plan file by terraform.

 ```
 python application.py -v \